-Types of Mutual Funds or Classification of Mutual Funds. after providing what is mutual fund today we provide Types or Classification of Mutual Fund.
+Types of Mutual Funds or Classification of Mutual Funds. after providing what is mutual fund today we provide Types or Classifications of Mutual Fund.
 Mutual Funds are classified by two Basis one of them is “on the Basis of Objective” and Another is ” on the Basis of Flexibility” we are providing all details of classification of Mutual Funds.
-Recently we provide Latest income tax slab rates for A.Y 2017-18 and What is Mutual Fund – A Beginner’s Guide – Full Introduction?.
-You can also check CA IPCC Result From below. now you can scroll down below and see full details for Types of Mutual Funds or Classification of Mutual Funds
+Recently we provide Latest income tax slab rates for A.Y 2022-23.
+You can also check CA IPCC Result From below.

 Types of Mutual Funds

 Funds that invest in equity shares are called equity funds.
 They carry the principal objective of capital appreciation of the investment over the medium to long-term.
 They are best suited for investors who are seeking capital appreciation.
 There are different types of equity funds such as Diversified funds, Sector specific funds and Index based funds.

 Must Read – What is Mutual Fund